 Apple’s future 128,000-square-foot digs and Amazon Studios’ expansion add to the already bustling tech hub, area eateries are some of the best in all of Southern California, and home prices are hotter than ever.
 According to Zillow, Culver City’s median values were up 12.7 percent in 2018, and expected to rise almost 7 percent in 2019.
 That why buyers are so excited about our three to four bedroom single-family detached homes, conveniently situated less than two miles from downtown Culver City.
-Priced from just $1,285,000, almost half of the 12 residences at this limited offering have already sold, and the anticipation continues to build as construction nears completion.
+Priced from just $1,295,000, the anticipation is building as construction nears completion.

 Finding an affordable home in this coveted location typically means buying something much older, with far less square footage than you would like, and in need of major renovations — which can be costly and a huge hassle to live through.
 Buyers at 11724 Culver love that they can move right in to a spacious, brand-new detached home with up to 2,473 square feet of open-concept living, and just a few minutes away from everything that Culver City has to offer.

 “In Los Angeles, location is everything.
 This is especially true when it comes to the tech startups that call L.A. home.
 Until recently, it was almost uncommon to see a tech company headquartered outside of Santa Monica or Venice, but that’s not the case anymore,” said Built in Los Angeles.
 “Culver City has always been an important place for the entertainment industry.
 Because of its central location, it’s no surprise the neighborhood has attracted a number of tech companies over recent years.”